-The sign that reminded me that I was standing on the absolute tallest free-standing mountain in the world?
-Well, after hugging it, I thought how bitterly cold minus 12 F is, how the snow and sleet around me reminded me of north of the wall from the Game of Thrones.
+The sign that reminded me that I was standing on the absolute tallest free-standing mountain in the world!
+Well, after hugging it, I thought how bitterly cold feels like at minus 12 F, how the snow and sleet around me reminded me of north of the wall from the Game of Thrones.
 And also how incredibly beautiful this isolated remote and barren land was.
 Because of the snowstorm that decided to join us on our ascent to the summit, there was no view beyond 100 feet.
 I just knew that there were surrounding glaciers, I could not see them, and despite morning being in full swing, it felt more like early dawn as somewhere behind the clouds there was a sun somewhere.

 And the day was only half over.
-I had another 4 hours to reach the base camp to finish packing up and hike another 7 hours to arrive at the final campsite at 10,06ft.
+I had another 4 hours to reach the base camp to finish packing up and hike another 7 hours to arrive at the final campsite at 10,006 ft.
 If that day did not count as an endurance race, I don't know what does.

 Did it go as planned?

 Day 1 - I was climbing using the Lemosho route, and you start at 7,742 ft of elevation, and to put this in perspective, the mean elevation in the USA is 6,900 ft.
 So you immediately feel the altitude.